cluhmann/cluhmann.github.io/_posts/2020-6-1-metaJDM.md

 To say that this is lazy thinking is an understatement.
 The broader problem, however, is that the literature is littered with empirical findings that, collectively, appear to represent scientific progress but actually mean very little.
 As we make clear in [the paper](http://www.sjdm.org/journal/18/18308/jdm18308.pdf), the empirical data is not good **for** the single-process theories typically implicated, but it's also not good evidence **against** these theories.
 It's mush.

 So yeah.
-I think the
+I think the take-home messages are:

+1. Be *thoughtful* when connecting theories to empirical predictions.
+2. Assume that these connections are more complicated than you'd hope (Jolly & Chang, 2019).
+3. Distinguish between the statistical model used to evaluate predictions from the theory that predicted those predictions.

 ---